johnwalicki/Node-RED-Tello-Control/docs/PART8.md

 # Use Visual Recognition on drone pictures

+### Alert - **[Watson Visual Recognition service](https://cloud.ibm.com/docs/visual-recognition?topic=visual-recognition-index) has been discontinued**
+The steps in this section are no longer available.

 The Tello has a low level protocol that allows you to take pictures.
 This flow sends the take picture command and receives / reconstructs the picture data from the Tello.
 Then it calls the Watson Visual Recognition service to classify what is in the image.

 ## Task